earthdaily/earthdaily-documentation/README.md

 ### Run site locally

-To run the website locally, you use the following command
+To run the website locally, you use the following command:

-1. Serve locally:
+1. Open a terminal in the project folder.

+2. Activate the Conda environment:

     ```
+    conda activate documentation
+    ```

+3. Serve locally:

+    ```
     mkdocs serve
     ```

-2. Open your browser
+4. Open your browser

     ```
     http://127.0.0.1:800/docs reflectancedatacubeprocessor